voter101/snake-rs/README.md

 # Snake.rs - snake clone in Rust

-I wanted to toy with creating a simple game in a terminal, so here it is.
-The purpose is purely educational.
+I wanted to toy with creating a simple game in a terminal while learning Rust.

-The game is being built iteratively, so it's far from a playable state.
+The purpose of this project is purely educational.

 ## Usage